jdh4601/next_blimp/README.md

 # Blimp Clone with React js
-It's clone of Blimp, using javascript framework.
+It's clone of Blimp, using React js.

 ## Features
 - React-router-dom